Thomas Mathiesen: Life and career

 Together with Nils Christie and Louk Hulsman he was a distinguished representative of the prison abolition movement.
-He wrote in Norwegian and English, several of his books have been translated into other languages, including Swedish, Danish, German, Italian and Spanish.
-Some of Mathiesen's books in English include The Politics of Abolition (1974), Silently Silenced (2004) and Towards a Surveillant Society (2013).
-His 1965 work The Defences of the Weak was selected for the Norwegian Sociology Canon by the Norwegian newspaper Morgenbladet in 2011.
+He wrote in Norwegian and English, and several of his books have been translated into other languages, including Swedish, Danish, German, Italian, Portuguese, Spanish and Chinese.
+Some of Mathiesen's books in English include The Politics of Abolition (1974), Law, Society and Political Action (1980), Prison on Trial (1990), Silently Silenced (2004) and Towards a Surveillant Society (2013).
+His 1965 work The Defences of the Weak was selected for the Norwegian Sociology Canon in 2011.

-In The Viewer Society: Michel Foucault's 'Panopticon' revisited (1997), Mathiesen presented the concept of the Synopticon or "surveillance of the few by the many", as the sociological reciprocal of Panopticism, which Foucault described in Discipline and Punish.
+In the article The Viewer Society: Michel Foucault's 'Panopticon' revisited (1997), Mathiesen presented the concept of the Synopticon or «surveillance of the few by the many», as the sociological reciprocal of Panopticism, which Foucault described in Discipline and Punish (1975).
+In particular, with his concept of the Synopticon, Mathiesen emphasized the impact of television and the Internet on modern society.
+Mathiesen's early concerns in the 1990s about the rise of data registration, and how this may arguably compromise personal privacy in society, were recognized as innovative views at the time.

 Mathiesen was one of the inspirers of the British prisoners movement, Preservation of the Rights of Prisoners (PROP) and even spoke at their foundation meeting.
-He also presented a paper at the eleventh symposium of the National Deviancy Conference in September 1972 entitled 'Strategies of Resistance within a Total Institution.'
+He also presented a paper at the eleventh symposium of the National Deviancy Conference in September 1972 entitled Strategies of Resistance within a Total Institution.

-Mathiesen's autobiography, entitled Cadenza: A Professional Autobiography, was published by the British publisher European Group Press in fall 2017.
+Mathiesen was awarded an honorary doctorate at Lund University, Sweden in 2003.
+His autobiography, entitled Cadenza: A Professional Autobiography, was published by British publisher European Group Press in fall 2017.